 Preparing for your appointment

-Because appointments can be brief and there's often a lot of ground to cover, it's a good idea to arrive well prepared.
-Here's some information to help you get ready for your appointment, and what to expect from your doctor.
+To make the most of your appointment time, it's a good idea to arrive prepared.
+Here's some information to help you get ready for your appointment, and to know what to expect from your doctor.

 What you can do

-Your time with your doctor is limited, so preparing a list of questions can help you make the most of your time together.
-List your questions from most important to least important in case time runs out.
+Preparing a list of questions can help you make the most of your time with your doctor.
 For peripheral neuropathy, some basic questions to ask your doctor include:

 In addition to the questions that you've prepared to ask your doctor, don't hesitate to ask questions during your appointment at any time that you don't understand something.